Admission to the Pharm.D. program at the College of Pharmacy is highly competitive and is based on the following criteria:

 Pharmacy Prerequisite Courses

-You must complete 66 credit hours of pharmacy prerequisite courses with a grade of C (2.0) or higher prior to fall 2018 Pharm.D. program entry.
+You must complete the 66 credit hours of pharmacy prerequisite courses with a grade of C (2.0) or higher prior to fall Pharm.D. program entry.
 Many applicants will submit their applications and accompanying materials while in the midst of completing their coursework.
-Pharmacy prerequisite courses must be completed before classes begin in fall 2018, if accepted
+Pharmacy prerequisite courses may be completed during the summer but must be completed before PharmD classes begin in the fall, if accepted

 In order to apply, you must have a minimum cumulative GPA of 2.5 (the cumulative GPA is calculated from all attempted undergraduate and graduate coursework).

-The pharmacy prerequisite GPA is calculated from the 66 credit hours required to be completed prior to fall 2018 program entry.
+The pharmacy prerequisite GPA is calculated from the 66 credit hours of pharmacy prerequisite courses required to be completed prior to fall program entry.
 The highest earned grade for any course attempted multiple times will be used in the pharmacy prerequisite GPA calculation.

 You are responsible for verifying that you meet the minimum GPA requirements before applying.
 The application fee will not be refunded if the application requirements are not met.